Bienvenid@ a la nueva Web :: si estás registrado entra aquí

 • Buddhism and Western Culture

 In August 2000 Sangharakshita handed on most of his responsibilities to his senior disciples in the Order.
 From his base in Birmingham, he is now focusing on personal contact with people.
+In 2010 the name of the movement he founded was changed to Triratna on his own suggestion.

 See also: